Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 • a larger puddle on the floor

-2) Spraying (marking)
+2) Spraying

-Often looks like:
+This often looks like:

-• small amounts
+• small amounts rather than a full puddle

-3) Missing the tray (mobility or access problem)
+3) Missing the tray

-Often looks like:
+This often looks like:

 • pee right beside the tray

-• half-in / half-out accidents
+• half-in, half-out accidents

 Step 1: Make the litter tray easy for an older body